-- Children who are accommodated under a voluntary agreement with their parents - Children who are the subjects of a care order (section 31) or interim care order - Children who are the subjects of emergency orders for their protection - Children who are compulsorily accommodated this includes children remanded to the local authority or subject to a criminal justice supervision order with a residence requirement.
+- Children who are accommodated under a voluntary agreement with their parent/carers - Children who are the subjects of a care order (section 31) or interim care order - Children who are the subjects of emergency orders for their protection - Children who are compulsorily accommodated this includes children remanded to the local authority or subject to a criminal justice supervision order with a residence requirement.

-The term 'in care' refers only to children who are subject to a care order by the courts under section 31 of the Children Act 1989 - they may live with foster carers, in a Children's home, in a residential school, with relatives or with parents under supervision.
+The term 'in care' refers only to children who are subject to a care order by the courts under section 31 of the Children Act 1989 - they may live with foster carers, in a Children's home, in a residential school, with relatives or with parent/carers under supervision.
 Children who are cared for on a voluntary basis are 'accommodated' by the local authority under section 20 of the Children Act - they may live in foster care, in a Children's home or in a residential school.
 All these groups are said to be 'Children Looked After' - CLA.
 They may be looked after by our local authority or may be in the care of another authority but living in ours.
 CLA will have a care manager who arranges their care plan.
 All schools have a designated officer for CLA.

 The Governing Body of The Buckingham School is committed to providing quality education for all its students, based on equality of opportunity, access and outcomes.
-The Governing Body recognises that, nationally, there is educational underachievement of Children Looked After, when compared with their peers, and is committed to implementing the principles and practice, as outlined in the statutory guidance, "The designated teacher for looked after and previously looked-after children Statutory guidance on their roles and responsibilities" February 2018 The Children Act places a duty to safeguard looked after children, to promote their educational achievements and to ensure that they are able to "achieve to and reach their full potential".
+The Governing Body recognises that, nationally, there is educational underachievement of Children Looked After, when compared with their peers, and is committed to implementing the principles and practice, as outlined in the statutory guidance, Promoting the Education of Looked After Children and Previously Looked After Children "February 2018.
+The Children's Act 1989 places a duty to safeguard looked after children, to promote their educational achievements and to ensure that they are able to "achieve to and reach their full potential".
 The Improving Attainment Guidance recognises the collective responsibility of Local Authorities and schools to support looked after young people by setting out these principles:

 - 1. Doing the things they do for all young people but more so - 2.
 Balancing high levels of support with real challenge - 3.
 Skilfully linking each young person to a key person they relate well to - 4.
 Making it a priority to know the young people well and to build strong relationships - 5.
-Developing strong partnerships with carers, local authorities and specialist agencies - 6.
-Making things happen and seeing things through - 7.
-Ensuring consistency as well as discrete flexibility - 8.
-Actively extending the horizons of each young person - 9.
+Allow young people to have a voice - 6.
+Developing strong partnerships with carers, local authorities and specialist agencies - 7.
+Making things happen and seeing things through - 8.
+Ensuring consistency as well as discrete flexibility - 9.
+Actively extending the horizons of each young person - 10.
 Planning for future transitions